EconForge/Dolo.jl/docs/src/model_specification.md

 $$0 = E_t \left[ f(m_t, s_t, x_t, m_{t+1}, s_{t+1}, x_{t+1}) \right]$$

-Note that the Euler equation and the boundaries interact via "complentarity equations".
+Note that the Euler equation and the boundaries interact via "complementarity equations".
 Evaluated at one given state, with the vector of controls $x=(x_1, ..., x_i, ..., x_{n_x})$, the Euler equation gives us the residuals $r=(f_1, ..., f_i, ..., f_{n_x})$.
 Suppose that the $i$-th control $x_i$ is supposed to lie in